Maudsley and Institute of Psychiatry

 Although it was never intended that the IOP should house historical collections, the foundation collections had, with the passage of time, become primarily of interest to historians of psychiatry and neuroscience.
 With this change of purpose in mind, the historical collection of the IOP was transferred in 2007 to the Foyle Special Collections Library.
-Every item in the collection has a catalogue record which can be searched online, and includes full provenance information.

 Several items from the IOP Historical Collection were included in the exhibition Mind matters: an exhibition on the history of neuroscience and psychiatry (2010), which can be viewed online.
 The exhibition explores several themes which are mentioned here in more detail.
 It also includes a comprehensive bibliography.

 The papers of both Sir Aubrey Lewis and his wife Hilda North Lewis, who was an eminent child psychiatrist, are held in the College Archives.

 German Berrios and Hugh Freeman (eds) 150 years of British psychiatry, 1841-1991.
 London: Gaskell/ Royal College of Psychiatrists, 1991